U.S. House passes resolution aimed at advancing Equal Rights Amendment

 Republicans, including some who backed the law in the past, complained Democrats were seeking to expand the act by allowing shelters to take in transgender women.
 Many Republicans also disliked a provision preventing dating partners and stalkers who are convicted of domestic violence from buying a gun.

-Reporting by Susan Cornwell; Editing by Scott Malone, Mark Heinrich and Lisa Shumaker
+Reporting by Susan Cornwell; Editing by Scott Malone, Lisa Shumaker and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.